 6. Truck Terminals

-A truck terminal or cross-dock facility is used to store and service trucks, facilitating the movement of goods along the supply chain.
-It acts as an intermediate loading and unloading station for transferring goods from one truck to another.
+A truck terminal or cross-dock facility is an industrial building type used to store and service trucks, facilitating the movement of goods along the supply chain.
+This industrial building acts as an intermediate loading and unloading station for transferring goods from one truck to another.
 Truck terminals have the least amount of storage space of these industrial building types.
 More emphasis is put on features such as large parking spaces for trucks, service bays for maintenance and repairs, and fueling stations.
 Usually, truck terminals are located near highways or other significant transportation routes.

 C. Flex Space Buildings

-Flex space buildings are by design ‘flexible’ which are used for multiple purposes and can be easily refurbished to meet a business’s needs.
-It is an industrial building type that encompasses office space, production space, and storage space all in one location.
-Flex spaces are the most suitable choice for startups because their rates are lower than traditional office space and they can facilitate more parking space than bulk warehouse buildings.
+Flex space buildings are by design ‘flexible’ which are used for multiple purposes and can be easily refurbished to meet evolving business needs.
+It is a type of industrial building that encompasses office space, production space, and storage space all in one location.
+Flex buildings are the most suitable choice for startups because their rates are lower than traditional office space and they can facilitate more parking space than bulk warehouse buildings.
+Hence, flex spaces are perfect for startups eyeing cost-effective industrial buildings for sale or rent.

 There are three types of flex spaces – research and development (R&D), data centers, and showrooms.